Introduction to HTML

 Inside the <html> element, there are two main parts:

-1. The <head> element: This contains information about the page.
-For example, it might contain a title and a description of the page, or instructions on where a browser can find CSS rules that explain how the document should look.
+- The <head> element: This contains information about the page.
+For example, it contains title and description of the page, or instructions on where a browser can find CSS rules that explain how the document should look.

-2. The <body> element: This contains the information you actually see in the main browser window.
+- The <body> element: This contains the information you actually see in the main browser.

 Together, the <html>, <head>, and <body> elements make up the skeleton of an HTML document - they are the foundation upon which every web page is built.